thoughtspot/cs_tools/docs/cs-tools/sharding-recommender/README.md

     ```console
     (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools sharding-recommender gather --help

-    Usage: cs_tools tools sharding-recommender gather [OPTIONS]
+    Usage: cs_tools tools sharding-recommender gather [--option, ..., --help]

       Gather and optionally, insert data into Falcon.

       By default, data is automatically gathered and inserted into the platform.
-If save_path argument is
+If
-      used, data will not be inserted and will instead be dumped to the location specified.
+      --export argument is used, data will not be inserted and will instead be dumped
+      to the location specified.

     Options:
       --export DIRECTORY  directory to save the spot app to